obsicn/nodejs-microservices-example-app/INSTALLING_OTEL.md

   - `v0` are the original files without any Otel instrumentation
   - `v1` are files with Otel Instrumentation sending output (traces or metrics) to console logs
   - `v2` are files with Otel Instrumentation sending output to otel-collector
+    - `v2a` is using on HTTP protocol for sending traces
+    - `v2b` is using on GRPC protocol for sending traces
   - `v3` are files with Otel Instrumentation sending output to otel-collector, and otel-Collector sending them to different backends (Jaeger and Lightstep)

-## Add auto-instrumentation to your code
+## v1 - Add auto-instrumentation to your code

   - Follow the steps below for each nodejs component, ie `/web` and `/service`